Regulators reviewing predatory lending tactics that spiked in 2026

 What is the legal APR cap for payday loans in 2026?

 There is no single federal APR cap as of 2026.
 Eighteen states have enacted caps at or below 36% APR on short-term loans.
 The Military Lending Act caps rates at 36% for active-duty service members.
-Federal legislation to extend this cap broadly has not passed as of July 2026.
+Federal legislation to extend this cap broadly has not passed.

 Can fintech lenders charge more than traditional payday lenders?